lucywyman/blog/source/content/if-i-were-a-boy.rst

 The Maker Fair
 --------------

-Recently I was manning a Lego Robotics booth at the Corvallis Maker Fair.
+I was manning a Lego Robotics booth at the Corvallis Maker Fair.
 I had a little demo set up, and spiel about what my organization did, and spent most of the day showing kids how to program the robots and talking to very kind parents.
 As a swarm of kids left the table, one of the event